 Do you teach theory?

-Teaching theory to students MUST be based upon the music they are studying.
+Teaching theory to students MUST be based on the music they are studying.
 Many “so-called” theory books have little or no relationship to a student’s musical studies: why study the D-flat minor scale when the student is not playing a work in that key.
 Additionally, these theory books hold back a student’s sight reading ability by emphasizing the LETTER name of the note rather than the intervallic (DISTANCE) relationships from one note to another so necessary for outstanding sight-reading or sight singing.

-A web site such as www.musictheory.com is extremely efficient in teaching students what they need to know.
-UNLIKE THEORY BOOKS PUT OUT BY SOME ASSOCIATIONS, THIS WEB SITE CORRECTS STUDENTS’ ANSWERS AT ONCE, PROVIDING IMMEDIATE FEEDBACK IN THE EVENT OF ERROR.
+A website such as www.musictheory.com is extremely efficient in teaching students what they need to know.
+UNLIKE THEORY BOOKS PUT OUT BY SOME ASSOCIATIONS, THIS WEBSITE CORRECTS STUDENTS’ ANSWERS AT ONCE, PROVIDING IMMEDIATE FEEDBACK IN THE EVENT OF ERROR.

 Can you demonstrate how a student should practice?
 How does one memorize music?

 We are born without knowing how to practice or how to study.
 The art of practicing—and studying—is a learned skill.
 The teacher’s function is to provide incentive through the appropriate learning modality for the student.
-Practice techniques should be taught at each lesson: “Go home and practice” has no meaning to most students, except inane and mindless repetition.
+Practice techniques should be taught in each lesson: “Go home and practice” has no meaning to most students, except inane and mindless repetition.
 The same goes for memorization: practicing and memorizing occur at different times with different responsibilities.
 It is the greatest waste of a student’s time for him to first learn his piece and then memorize it.
 On the contrary, with correct teaching, a student will have the work memorized when he finishes learning its technical difficulties!

 And while we are on this subject, parents should refrain from constantly nagging their kid to practice!
 As mentioned, we are not born knowing how to practice: but we teachers MUST TEACH THE STUDENT HOW TO PRACTICE.
 If we do not do so, the student will go over and over the work mindlessly.
 HINT: Ask the teacher, “How much do YOU practice each day?”
 AND “How long should my child practice?”
 (Parents should remember that kids have homework, athletics, chess, other activities, social life: if the teacher does not know how to practice, the teacher cannot teach this valuable skill.
 The mindless repetition of music is equivalent to the idiotic highlighting of a book: the student has found the important stuff but now must spend the same amount of time LEARNING the stuff.)